No! A truck ban, but don't worry

 Being stationary doesn’t mean standing still

 Driving bans are a fact of life, but not a surprise if you stay ahead of them.
-At TransConnect, we help you maintain visibility, alignment and momentum across borders.
+At TransConnect, we help you maintain visibility, alignment, and momentum across borders.